New Mandatory Tax Levy Details

 As an integral component of this strategy, on Monday, June 11, 2018, the Government of Barbados tabled a new national budget in the country’s Parliament.
 This budget has as its primary aim the raising of additional revenues that will be directed to making the type of overall national improvements that will lead to creating the most satisfactory and functional society for Barbadians and visitors alike.

-• B CLASS & APARTMENT HOTELS – US $2.50 per room per night
+- B CLASS & APARTMENT HOTELS– US $8.75 per room per night

-HIDDEN GEM BARBADOS is ranked as an B Class property.
-This levy would be paid in resort by the guest upon arrival in similar fashion as all resort fees are paid either in cash or by credit card.
+HIDDEN GEM BARBADOS is a Vacation Rental property so guests will pay their levy upon arrival in similar fashion as all resort fees are paid in cash.
 The total levy will be charged to all guests from the 1st July 2018.
-The levy would also apply to any guests who check in prior to the 1st July but stay in resort after the 1st July.

 Thank you for your continued support of Barbados and for your assistance in facilitating the implementation of this initiative.